Application & Selection Overview

 - July 19-23: Alignment Workshop/Semi-Finals.
 Selected applicants are paired with Los Alamos National Laboratory researchers to determine synergy for collaboration.

-- November 2021 – New Mexico LEEP Fellows onboard in northern New Mexico.
+- Winter – New Mexico LEEP Fellows onboard in northern New Mexico.

 Applications Open April 4, 2022